aakriti29sharma/HealthCareApp/README.md

 **Ambulance Locator**:

 With this module one can locate and book nearby ambulance.
 He can see real time location of ambulance and can book nearest ambulance.
 Thus, this can help to save a lot of time to take patient to hospital.
-Any hospital can register itself on app and provide ambulance service.
+Any hospital can register itself on app and provide ambulance service as well as fill the medical form on the way to the hospital.

 ## Modules